Critical Archive of the Visual and Related Arts

 The Apparition of the Virgin to St. Hyacinth. c1605-1610.
 Oil on canvas

 Though this is a somewhat minor El Greco, there's still much to recommend it.
 For one, the arrangement is interesting: four firm verticals (saint, statue, columns, altar) frame out the space upon which the apparition — a curve conveying a tilde through soft formless clouds — intrudes.
 This contrast is aesthetically productive, and it also makes the Virgin seem that much more spectral and heavenly in comparison to the hard reality which Hyacinth inhabits.
 (Color does this as well.)
-There's a curious mixture, too, of types of paint handling: the figures and the columns and the clouds are (for El Greco) characteristically streaky; less characteristically, the bit of wall beneath Mary is hard and flat, the floor comprises bounded clouds of color, and the altar at left is a strange spongy plane of dots.
+There's a curious mixture, too, of types of paint handling: the figures and the columns and the clouds are (for El Greco) characteristically streaky; less characteristically, the bit of wall beneath Mary is hard and flat, the floor comprises tiled clouds of color, and the altar at left is a strange spongy plane of dots.
 It's provocative that this painting contains such a disjointed variety of facture.
-The altar, especially, is a remarkable bit of painterly indulgence, even for a freak like El Greco.
-But in the end, it fails to hang together.
-That separation of the arrangement into so many rhyming verticals — which works well on compositional terms — makes the piece in toto seem like a series of so many disconnected experiments in paint application.
-Often when El Greco veers into complicatedness with his compositions, he justifies it by including some sort of painterly connective tissue to bring his figures together, like the fabrics in the Met's Fifth Seal.
-(2025)
+The altar, especially, is an instance of painterly indulgence remarkable for even a freak like El Greco.
+But in the end, it all fails to hang together.
+That separation of the arrangement into so many rhyming verticals — which works well on compositional terms — makes the painting in toto seem like a series of so many disconnected experiments in paint application.
+Often when El Greco veers into complicatedness with his compositions, he justifies it by including some sort of painterly connective tissue that brings his figures together, like the fabrics in the Met's Fifth Seal.
+No such tissue here.
+(TFS, 2025)